Greater Atlanta Regional Conventions

-Atlanta Council Conventions are weekend programs designed with a specific theme in mind.
+Greater Atlanta Regional Conventions are weekend programs designed with a specific theme in mind.
 During the conventions, teens do BBYO-related activities focused around the AZA (male chapters) and BBG (female chapters) programs and traditions.
 Each convention is staffed with volunteer adult advisors and MJCCA Teen Department staff.
-Atlanta Council BBYO has five conventions during our programming year.
+The Greater Atlanta Region BBYO has five conventions during our programming year.

 Leadership Training Institute (LTI): A weekend for chapter board members and general members to learn about being a leader and gain leaderships skills.
 The weekend will include leadership workshops, sisterhood and brotherhood programs, chapter bonding time, and training for chapter positions.
 LTI is held in August at an overnight camp facility and is open to 10-12th graders.

-Southern Region Convention (SRC): The MOST popular convention of the year!
-A long standing Southern Region tradition, SRC brings together hundreds of teens from all over Georgia and South Carolina for a weekend filled with friends from BBYO summer experiences, camp, and last year's SRC.
+Spirit Region Convention (SRC): The MOST popular convention of the year!
+A long standing tradition, SRC brings together hundreds of teens for a weekend filled with friends from BBYO summer experiences, camp, and last year's SRC.
 Programming includes chapter spirit competitions, fun peer-developed programming, and brotherhood and sisterhood separates.
 SRC is held in November at Rock Eagle and is open to 9-12th graders.

-Atlanta Council Spring Convention (ACSC): A weekend comprised of programming from the five and six folds.
+Atlanta Spring Convention (ASC): A weekend comprised of programming from the five and six folds.
 Highlights of the weekend include the annual senior life ceremony, council board elections, and brotherhood and sisterhood separates.
-ACSC takes place in the spring and is open to all 9-12th graders.
+ASC takes place in the spring at either an Atlanta area hotel or overnight camp facility and is open to all 9-12th graders.

 For more information, contact bbyo at 678.812.3970.